Three essential tips to ensure smooth sailing this boating season

 Taking a trip to the lake is one of the best ways to escape the blistering Kentucky heat, and each summer thousands of Kentuckians make the trek to one of the state’s 40+ picturesque waterways.
 As your family prepares for your next boating adventure, make sure safety is included on your prep list.
 While we can’t plan for everything in life, a bit of caution and preparation could save you from a potentially costly — and deadly — accident.

-Kentucky Farm Bureau Insurance claims data reveals that May, June, and July are the peak months for boating claim occurrences.
-Collisions top the list of KFB’s boating claims – representing 63% of all incidents over the past five years – and are commonly associated with driver error.
-More than half (over $7 million) of the over $12 million that KFB Insurance paid out for 1,874 boating claims during the last five years came from that category alone.
+Kentucky Farm Bureau Insurance claims data reveals that May, June, and July are the peak months for boating claim occurrences (although August is a close fourth).
+Collisions top the list of KFB’s boating claims – representing 60% of all incidents over the past five years – and are commonly associated with driver error.
+Nearly 60% (over $8 million) of the over $14 million that KFB Insurance paid out for 1,454 boating claims during the last five years came from that category alone.

 Follow these three tips to ensure smooth sailing on Kentucky’s waterways this summer:

-• Life jackets.
+- Life jackets.
 Life jackets are a must.
-Both state and federal law requires a Type I, II, or III personal flotation device on all boats.
+Both state and federal law require a Type I, II, or III personal flotation device on all boats.
 Vessels greater than 16 feet in length must also have a Type IV, or throwable, personal flotation device.
 All children 12 and under are required to wear a life jacket whenever a boat is in motion.

 All of this gear can be purchased for under $100, but the savings can be priceless when you’re on the water and experiencing an emergency.